Inside: What are the best toys for babies? Spoiler alert: they aren’t the ones with batteries…

 We’ve had this exact cube since my oldest was 9 months old – it was his one and only Christmas gift that year.
 These are pricey but worth it (in my opinion).
-Five years, two more kids later, and this cube is STILL USED.
-It’s currently holding the attention of my 25 month old.
+Six years, two more kids later, one neighbor borrowed as a hand-me-down, and this cube is STILL loved.

 You can also do an Activity Table instead – and this one looks AWESOME.

 One of my son’s favorites back in his baby days (and still – he loves flipping through this!).
 Looking at familiar faces held his attention so well!

 When I say “baby toys can grow with kids”, this is a prime example.
 We received this toy as a baby gift for our third born (when his sister was 20 months old).
 Between the two of them, they have never stopped playing with this.

 Those little bees have been played with constantly for more than two years (and by an almost 4 year old).

 My go-to baby gift: you can’t overlook balls with babies and you really can’t overlook these.
 The friendly faces and soft sounds (jingles and crinkles) are intoxicating to baby.